Cold vs Hot Water Laundry: Which Is Better for Your Clothes?

 • 1938: The Hamilton Manufacturing Company released the first electric dryer model.

-• 1940s–1950s: As electricity became more widespread, dryers became household staples.
+• 1940s–1950s: As electricity became widespread, dryers became household staples.

-During this time, companies like General Electric and Maytag began developing new designs, adding temperature controls, timers, and automatic shut-off features to prevent over-drying.
+Companies like General Electric and Maytag developed new designs, adding temperature controls, timers, and automatic shut-off features to prevent over-drying.
 By the 1960s, clothes dryers were a must-have appliance in modern homes, offering convenience and saving precious time.

 Whirlpool Corporation notes that the first automatic dryer rolled off its production line in 1955 — marking a major milestone in laundry technology.

 The Modern Era: Gas, Steam, and Smart Dryers